 AL is a value indicated from the manufacturer, and it differs from core to core;it indicates the mH value for 100 turns (T series).

 The freeware program Amitor 1.1 written inVisual Basic 6 enables to determine the number of turns required to produce coils without using any formulas or tables; it will be only required to know the Amidon core identification.

 The saturation percentage expected for the calculated H can be detected on the magnetization curve.
-You should also consider that µ (permeability) may change sensibly depending on the increase of the current flowing through the wire, that is according to the H magnetic field imposed for the core.
+You should also consider that µ (permeability) may change sensibly depending on the increase in the current flowing through the wire, that is, according to the H magnetic field imposed for the core.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?